Triple Major

 Can YOU triple major?
 Steps to remember.

 Lastly, the process of declaring triple majors is also very complicated.
-At Berkeley, you first have to get consent from each major department to allow you to major in the three subjects; then carefully plan out each semester with the specific classes you going to take; finally, get everything signed by your college advisor.
+At Berkeley, you first have to get consent from each major department to allow you to major in the three subjects; then carefully plan out each semester with the specific classes you are going to take; finally, get everything signed by your college advisor.
 And in Berkeley, a large public school, it usually takes more than one month to get three counselors’ agreements.

 Not every triple degree program is created equal.

-These rules can vary greatly depending on the triple bachelor’s degree you pursue.
-Some programs will make triple majors very difficult to achieve, if at all.
 Other triple degree programs may require an immense amount of credit hours that you aren’t prepared for.
 Sometimes, it’s just a case of ensuring you submit the right forms on time.
 Research is your friend, so you know what you’re signing away.

 All in all, triple majoring in college can be quite difficult and has plenty of obstacles.
 It certainly won’t be easy, but as you can see, my friend is still willing to go through it all because it’s something he truly wants to do!
 Don’t let these things scare you; if you want to triple major, go for it!
 But just be aware that the road will not be easy.